FACILITIES MAINTENANCE ADMINISTRATOR

 For the complete job description, please see our website at www.vre.org.
 Full time position with great benefits.
 Projected hiring range: $71,293 through $90,000, depending upon prior experience and education.

 We are an Equal Opportunity Employer.
-Qualified veterans are encouraged to apply.
+Veterans are encouraged to apply.
 Background checks are performed on all new employees.
 No inquiring phone calls will be accepted in response to this ad.
-Qualified candidates interested in applying should submit by e-mail or mail a professional styled cover letter, resume, salary history and three confidential references (to include their address, phone & e-mail) by close of business, Friday, February 5, 2016 to:
+Qualified applicants should submit by e-mail or other means a professional styled cover letter, resume and three confidential references (to include their address, phone & e-mail) by close of business, April 15, 2016, to:

 Human Resources Administrator

 Alexandria, VA 22314